jhamicamarie/Develop-and-Analyze-Algorithms/README.md

 File: LinkedListDemo.java, Node.java

 2. Stack - Balanced Parentheses (LIFO)
+A Stack follows LIFO (Last-In-First-Out), meaning elements are added and removed from the top.

+Example Algorithm: Balanced Parentheses Check
-Uses Stack Data Structure to check if parentheses are balanced.
+A stack can be used to check if parentheses in an expression are balanced (( ) { } [ ]).

 Algorithm:
 - Push opening brackets onto the stack.
 - When encountering a closing bracket, check if it matches the top.